poseidon-code/supacons/README.md

 ### All

-Contains all the 3,765 different types of icons _(includes; classic versions of solid, regular, light, thin, duotone icons, brand icons & sharp versions of solid, regular, light & thin icons)_ of Font Awesome 6 Pro, altogether making a total of 30,013 icons.
+Contains all the 3,804 different types of icons _(includes; classic versions of solid, regular, light, thin, duotone icons, brand icons & sharp versions of solid, regular, light, thin & duotone icons)_ of Font Awesome 6 Pro, altogether making a total of 33,612 icons.

 `https://poseidon-code.github.io/supacons/dist/supacons.all.css`